 The ZFP DNA recognition domain is coupled to a functional domain, which causes the ZFP transcription factor to control or regulate the gene in a desired manner.
-For instance, an activation domain can cause a target gene to be activated.
-Alternatively, a repression domain can cause the gene to be repressed.
+For instance, an activation domain causes a target gene to be activated.
+Alternatively, a repression domain causes the gene to be repressed.
 Similarly, a detection domain could be used to identify or detect the target DNA sequence in a diagnostic test.
-It is also possible to use the ZFP transcription factor in a way that permits a gene to be temporarily activated or repressed.
+It is also possible to use the ZFP transcription factor in a way that temporarily activates or represses a gene.
 This conditional regulation of a gene allows the effects of gene expression to be controlled in a reversible fashion.